 A retirement fund of $500,000 would add an extra $2,500 per month.
-In addition to the $1590 indicated above (CPP & OAS) retirees will only have a little over $4,000 per month before taxes.
+In addition to the $1590 indicated above (CPP & OAS), retirees will only have a little over $4,000 per month before taxes.
 Married couples could factor in their spouse’s OAS and CPP entitlement to the household income.

-If Bob decides to retire early at age 60, he is penalized with CPP being reduced to 64% of the full entitlement he would have otherwise receive at age 65.
+If Bob decides to retire early at age 60, he is penalized with CPP being reduced to 64% of the full entitlement he would have otherwise received at age 65.
 In this case, his CPP would only be $388 per month.
 Early retirement is almost out of the question for Bob.

-If for health reasons, Bob becomes totally disabled in the next 7 years, he would loose his employment income but a CPP disability benefit of up to $975 per month (adjusted for earnings history) could be applied.
+If for health reasons, Bob becomes totally disabled in the next 7 years, he would lose his employment income but a CPP disability benefit of up to $975 per month (adjusted for earnings history) could be applied.
 With no other sources of income until age 65 when Bob would receive OAS, this scenario would leave Bob to cut his lifestyle expenses severely.
 He may have a hard time making ends meet.